BeL2Labs/ArbitrationProtocol/docs/en/CompensationManager.md

 ### 1. Illegal Signature Compensation Process
 1. Detect illegal signature submission by the arbitrator
-2. Prepare evidence (e.g., proof of signature verification failure)
+2. Prepare evidence (ZK proof of the related BTC transaction)
 3. Submit a compensation claim with the arbitrator's address and evidence
 4. Wait for claim review
 5. Withdraw compensation after approval